FLomb/academic-page/projects.markdown

 </b></h></p>

 <p>JustWind4All aims to support the acceleration of on- and offshore wind energy, including emerging wind technologies like airborne and floating, by using a <b>trans-disciplinary multi-method research design</b>.
 It combines socio-environmental impact assessment, techno-economic modelling, <a href="https://secure.jbs.elsevierhealth.com/action/getSharedSiteSession?redirect=https%3A%2F%2Fwww.cell.com%2Fjoule%2Ffulltext%2FS2542-4351%2820%2930348-2%3F_returnURL%3Dhttps%253A%252F%252Flinkinghub.elsevier.com%252Fretrieve%252Fpii%252FS2542435120303482%253Fshowall%253Dtrue&rc=0">SPORES</a>, participatory processes, living labs and more to support decision-making, focussing on energy justice and social innovation.
-The project, awarded funding by the European Union's Horizon programme in 2022, is yet to start.
+The project, awarded funding by the EU's Horizon programme in 2022, is yet to start.
 </p>

 </div>